 Becoming a doctor is a long journey that starts with medical school.
 Many people will say that getting into medical school is the hardest part of your journey to becoming a doctor.

 Some people are accepted into medical school the first time they apply whereas others complete a few years of study in another field and apply again.
-Everyone’s journey is different.
-And the journey doesn't end after medical school.
+Everyone’s journey is different, and it doesn't end after medical school.

 After graduating from medical school after 4-6 years, there will be 3-7 years of further training after graduation before you are fully qualified as a general practitioner or as a specialist.